 Recruits are usually allowed to go home on leave at this time if they want to, even if it results in a negative leave balance.
 Those recruits who choose not to take leave at this time are normally assigned to do details such as answer phones or cut the grass since most of the instructors, and drill sergeants will be away on leave.

 A pass is a nonchargeable time off order.
 During the normal off-duty time, troops are considered to be on a regular pass, for which they use their military ID cards.
 With a few exceptions, a military person can leave the base when off-duty without special permission.

 Another type of pass is a special pass, such as a three-day pass.
 These are issued by the commander, first sergeant, or (sometimes) supervisor for time off given as a reward for superior performance.
 Usually, a special pass cannot be used back-to-back with leave, and cannot in most cases be used in conjunction with a weekend or other scheduled off-duty time.

 Leave During Training Periods

-In the Air Force, job training is called technical school, or sometimes tech school for short.
+In the Air Force, job training or technical school is sometimes referred to as tech school for short.
 In the Navy, initial job training is called A-school (advanced job training is called "C-school").
 The Army refers to their job training as AIT (advanced individual training).